 In subsequent years you will need to re-submit the modelo 720 if any of the accounts are closed or if the value in any of these three categories increases by 20,000 Euro or more.

-This is a form which is quite tricky to fill in, especially for foreigners, and the fines are ridiculously high in the case of mistakes, late submissions or forgetting to submit it altogether.
+This is a form that is quite tricky to fill in, especially for foreigners, and the fines are ridiculously high in the case of mistakes, late submissions or forgetting to submit it altogether.
 Hence it’s worth paying close attention to it and making sure you do it right, especially if it’s the first year you’re submitting it.
 I highly suggest you approach a reputable tax consultant to help you out.
 Note that many accountants, gestores and tax consultants don’t provide help on this form, as they have relatively low demand for it compared to the other services they provide.
 Expect to pay between 400 and 500 Euro per declaration if you hire a tax consultant (contact me if you need recommendations in Barcelona) to fill it in for you.
 You will still need to provide all the documents and details to the consultant, what he will be able to do is guide you on what data is needed and actually fill in and submit the form for you.

 Many expats simply do not declare the modelo 720, and many are not even aware of it.
 Unfortunately, they are exposing themselves to serious trouble and harsh penalties.
 We have seen several cases of financial ruin in the past years due to failure to declare this form or declaring it with erroneous data.
 The penalties are so harsh that a Spanish consultancy company has denounced Spain to the European Court a few years ago.
 There are some indications that Hacienda has been softening its hand in terms of fines after the EU requested them to do so, but the case is ongoing.